bartoszbogacz/kartomat/README.md

 - All items on the same layer should not overlap each other but each other around.
 Physics geometry need to match actual geometry.

+- Save game with randomly generated id.
+Modify synchronized playerTag like boardTag that contains randomID and game name.
+  Offer these game names on the join screen.

 - Move remaining TODOs from Spielunke over here

 - Show player.text instead of playerID when dragging